List of Wallace & Gromit characters: Slip

 Slip is introduced in Shaun the Sheep Movie.
 She may not be the prettiest pooch on the block, but Slip is simply adorable.
 With her goofy teeth and helpful, gentle nature, Slip only has to bat her long eyelashes to make a new friend, and it is not long before Shaun falls under her spell.
 At the end, she is adopted by a bus driver with similar dental abnormalities.

 A. Trumper

 An animal warden who despises animals, Trumper is the film's bad guy—a power-crazed antagonist who rules the city's animal shelter with an iron grip.
 With his high-tech equipment and all-seeing eyes, nothing escapes his attention.
 At the end of the film, he gets launched by the bull into a manure pile, and is later fired.
-The credits reveal that he now works for a food company in a chicken suit after he caused trouble.
+The credits reveal that he is to demoted a food company in a chicken suit after he caused trouble.

+Meryl

+The owner of the hair salon the amnesiac Farmer works at.